Devanik21/ML-ReInvEnTed/RHF Codes/Readme.md

 *   **v13.0 (Full Holography):** Elevated the ensemble strategy by setting `max_features=1.0` in the `BaggingClassifier`.
 This ensured each HRF estimator used all available holographic features (raw sensors, differences, coherence), aiming for perfect interference patterns.
 *   **v14.0 (Ultimate Hybrid):** Consolidated and optimized all previous advancements, focusing on the refined `RobustScaler` and the `max_features=1.0` bagging strategy, demonstrating peak performance on real-world EEG data.
 * **v15.0 (The Ultimate GPU & K-Fold Proof):** This version represents the transition to **High-Performance Computing (HPC)**.
 By migrating the core resonance engine to NVIDIA RAPIDS (cuML & CuPy), the model now calculates interference patterns across 100+ estimators in parallel.
 Most importantly, it introduces **5-Fold Stratified Cross-Validation**, providing rigorous statistical proof that the achieved **98.8%+** accuracy is stable and generalizes perfectly across any data slice.

+* **v16.0 [Experimental Beta - The Evolutionary Frontier]:** This version pushes the HRF manifold to its theoretical limits by introducing **Parallel Evolutionary Search (PES)**.
+While it achieved a new record-breaking peak accuracy of **98.93%**, it is currently classified as "Beta" status.
+Internal diagnostics reveal that while the "Resonance Power" is higher, the confusion matrix shows slightly higher variance compared to v15.0.
+This indicates a state of "Harmonic Overfitting" that is currently being addressed through advanced resonance smoothing techniques.

 ### Truthful Benchmarks Across Diverse Datasets: